annthehuman/ChunkitApp2.0/DOCUMENTATION.md

 export EMAIL_HOST_USER=your-email@gmail.com
 export EMAIL_HOST_PASSWORD=your-app-password  # Use Gmail App Password, not regular password
 ```

+**Note:** For detailed information on user registration and email activation, see the "User Registration and Email Activation" section in the Testing chapter.

 ### Feature Flags
 - **ImitationTask**: Boolean field in experiment configuration